Battle at Donetsk airport; new Ukraine leader says no talks with 'terrorists'

 The government said its jets had strafed the area with warning shots and then struck a location where rebels were concentrated, scattering the fighters before paratroops were flown in to face them.

-Eight hours after it began, fighting was continuing after nightfall and had spread to residential neighbourhoods nearby.
+Eight hours after it began, fighting was continuing after nightfall and had spread to residential neighborhoods nearby.

 "Fighting continues in the airport, with the use of planes and helicopters," said separatist leader Denis Pushilin.
 "It's a full-blown military standoff.
 I have no information on casualties.
 Our groups have destroyed one helicopter of the enemy."